Jeremy Abbott: Early years

 Abbott began skating at age two.
 He began competing at age four after being inspired by Robin Cousins.
-As a juvenile, he competed in ice dance with Amanda Cunningham from 1995–96 and with Katie Hoffmaster from 1997–98.
-He competed as a pair skater with Brittany Vise from 1998–99 and Krystal Sorenson from 2001–02.
+As a juvenile, he competed in ice dance with Amanda Cunningham from 1995 to 1996 and with Katie Hoffmaster from 1997 to 1998.
+He competed in pair skating with Brittany Vise from 1998 to 1999 and with Krystal Sorenson from 2001 to 2002.

 In his early years, Abbott was coached by Peggy Behr in Aspen, Colorado.
 In 1999, Abbott moved from Aspen to Colorado Springs to train at the Colorado Springs World Arena with Tom Zakrajsek.
 He began representing the Broadmoor Skating Club.

 Abbott began competing in singles at the novice level in the 2000–01 season, but failed to make it out of sectionals.
 The next year he made it to Nationals, where he placed 6th at the novice level.

 For the 2002–03 and 2004–05 seasons, Abbott competed on the junior level nationally, although he did not reach the 2003 U.S. Championships at the junior level.
 He fractured his L5 vertebra in 2003, which kept him off the ice for fifteen weeks leading up to regionals, yet he was able to place seventh at the 2004 U.S. Championships.

 He won the Junior national title at the 2005 U.S. Championships.
 A remark he made during this competition – "Stranger things could happen; pigs could fly!" – led him to adopt a pig with wings as his mascot.
 Abbott made it the slogan of his charitable fund, which he launched to help young male skaters struggling to pay coaching fees, ice time, and competition fees.